alexhalcazar/finance-tracker/server/README.md

 }
 ```

-**Note:** All fields are optiona, only include fields you want to update.
+**Note:** All fields are optional, only include fields you want to update.

 #### Delete Transaction